alcrene/myst-preprint-plus/README.md

 - using either BibTeX or BibLaTeX to compile references;[^biblatex]
 - support for both appendices and supplementary information;
   - _Appendices_ are typeset as part of the article, after the references and all other notices.
   - _Supplementary Information_ is typeset as a separate document, on separate pages and with its own title on the first page.
-Equations and figures also a prefix like “S” or “Supp.”.
+Equations and figures also acquire a prefix like “S” or “Supp.”.

 Basically, if there is a template for the journal you are targeting, you should use that.
 Otherwise, or if you haven’t yet decided on a target journal, this should be a pretty good fallback.